GEANT-NETDEV/maat/doc/readme.md

 - **DELETE** requests require the **"delete"** role.
 - **PATCH** requests require the **"patch"** role.

-If the keycloak.authorization.l1.roles property is set to true, the application will enforce these role-based access controls.
+If the keycloak.authorization.l1.roles property is set to true, the application will enforce these REST method access controls.
 Otherwise, all authenticated users will have access to the endpoints.

+<a name="json-content-filtering"></a>
+### JSON content filtering

+The second level of filtering is based on filters included in the user's JWT token.
+The token contains claims that specify additional filters for accessing resources and services.
+These filters are applied on top of the role-based filtering to further restrict access based on specific criteria.

+The token-based filters are defined in the user_access_filters claim within the JWT token.
+This claim can include different types of filters such as get_filter, post_filter, patch_filter, and delete_filter.
+These filters are applied to the corresponding HTTP methods to ensure that users can only access data that matches the specified criteria.

-**Adding Attribute Mapping with Filters to Token (Instructions for Keycloak)**
+**Adding Attribute Mapping with filters to Token (Instructions for Keycloak)**

 Configuration of "Client Scopes"

 For OIDC clients, you can use Client Scopes to add user attributes to tokens.

 Adding Client Scope to Client
 1. Navigate to "Client Scopes":
     - In the left menu, select "Client Scopes".
 2. Create a new "Client Scope":
     - Click "Create".
     - Name it **user_access_filters**.
     - Add a description: **Custom filters for REST methods assigned to the user**.
     - Select type **Default Client Scopes**.
 3. Add "Mapper" in Client Scope:
     - After creating the Client Scope, select it from the list.
     - Go to the "Mappers" tab.
     - Click "Configure a new mapper" or "Add mapper" and choose the mapper type **User Attribute**.
     - In the "Name" field, enter **get_filter**.
     - In the "User Attribute" field, enter **get_filter**.
     - In the "Token Claim Name" field, enter **user_access_filters.get_filter**.
     - In the "Claim JSON Type" field, select **JSON**.
     - Check the options "Add to ID token" and "Add to access token".
     - Click "Save".

 Assign Client Scope to Client **maat-account**
 1. Navigate to the client **maat-account**:
     - In the "Client Scopes" tab, add the newly created Client Scope (**user_access_filters**) to Assigned Client Scopes as Default.

 Create Roles for Client **maat-account**
 1. Create roles:
     - For the client **maat-account**, create roles named **get**, **post**, **delete**, **patch**.
 2. Assign roles to the user:
     - Assign the appropriate roles to the user.

-**Level 2: Token-Based Filtering**

-The second level of filtering is based on filters included in the user's JWT token.
-This is handled in the UserDataFilters.java file.
-The token contains claims that specify additional filters for accessing resources and services.
-These filters are applied on top of the role-based filtering to further restrict access based on specific criteria.

-The token-based filters are defined in the user_access_filters claim within the JWT token.
-This claim can include different types of filters such as get_filter, post_filter, patch_filter, and delete_filter.
-These filters are applied to the corresponding HTTP methods to ensure that users can only access data that matches the specified criteria.

 **Example**